iterative/dvc.org/static/docs/commands-reference/checkout.md

 checked out without error will be restored.

 There are two methods to restore a file missing from the cache, depending on the situation.
-In some cases a pipeline must be rerun using the `dvc repro` command to regenerate its outputs.
+In some cases a pipeline must be reproduced (using `dvc repro`) to regenerate its outputs.
 (See also `dvc pipeline`.)
 In other cases the cache can be pulled from a remote cache using `dvc pull`.

 ## Options